 Although not located directly along a major interstate, McCordsville is regionally connected.
 Most Interstate traffic enters McCordsville from I-70 via County Road 600 W, a major north-south thoroughfare that passes through McCordsville.
 Four primary transportation routes exist for travel through Town or to reach Indianapolis.
-These routes, SR 67/US Highway 36/Broadway, SR 234, County Road 1000 North and County Road 600 West are likely to see the most demand for adjacent development.
-Moreover a realignment of County Road 600 West has been identified and supported by the Town Council and adopted by the Hancock County Commissioners.
-This realignment will create a parkway around McCordsville to allow for better connectivity between Interstate 69 and Interstate 70.
-As part of this project, additional pedestrian infrastructure has been requested to further pedestrian connectivity.
+These routes, SR 67/US Highway 36/Broadway, SR 234, County Road 1000 North and County Road 600 West, are likely to see the most demand for adjacent development.
 Connection to the local and regional transportation network should be considered in the development of future parks and trails.
 The railroad and SR 67 do pose barriers to active transportation connectivity.
-The Town has submitted a grant for a intersection widening project at CR 600 W and SR 67.
-If granted that project will include a pedestrian crosswalk, with pedestrian signal head.
-This feature, will help reduce that barrier for active transportation moving north-south along CR 600 W. As the Town continues to grow and expand its multi-use path, a safe pedestrian connection over/under the railroad tracks will be needed is desired.
+The Town has submitted a grant for a widening project at CR 600 W and SR 67.
+If granted that project will include a pedestrian crosswalk, with a pedestrian signal.
+This feature, will help reduce that barrier for active transportation moving north-south along CR 600 W. As the Town continues to grow and expand its multi-use path, a safe pedestrian connection over/ under the railroad tracks is desired.